Chronic Pain Relief

 How can hand therapy relieve chronic pain ?

 Hand therapy is often associated with post-surgical procedures; however, it can also be used to treat a variety of conditions, including chronic pain.
 It is true that hand therapy can help decrease scar tissue and shorten the time spent recovering after surgery.
 However, one of the main goals of hand therapy is pain relief, which can be applied to any source of pain, whether it is post-operative or not.

 Once the evaluation is complete, your hand therapist will create a treatment plan unique to your specific needs.
 This may include targeted exercise to increase strength, stretching to improve balance, or manual therapy to relieve pain, decrease scar tissue, and improve movement.
 Your treatment plan will incorporate in-clinic treatments, as well as at-home treatments to ensure that you are remaining healthy and active at all times.
-If you are interested in relieving your chronic pain through hand therapy, contact Hand in Hand Rehabilitation today.
+If you are interested in relieving your chronic pain through hand therapy, contact Hand in Hand Rehabilitation today in Manhattan & Carle Place, NY.
 Any of our dedicated hand therapists would be happy to meet with you and get you started on the right track toward long-lasting pain relief.